 - Be specific about the behavior that is disruptive and set limits.

 - If necessary, you have the option to remove the student from that class session if the student does not comply with your actions.
 If the student does not leave after being asked to do so, call the DPS for assistance.
-If you ask student to leave class, please submit an Incident Report to make the Office of Student Conduct aware of the situation.
+If you ask student to leave class, please submit an Incident Report to make Student Conduct aware of the situation.

 - Pay attention to warning signs that the situation is nearing escalation toward violence.